Jubatian/rrpge-spec/specs/userlib/charr.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_cr_cutf8_new
-- Cycles: 90
+- Cycles: 100
 - Param0: Character reader structure pointer
 - Param1: Index to set up

 Sets up a character reader using the given parameters as-is.
+Param1 may be omitted, which case it will be initialized to zero.

 0xE100: UTF-8, CPU RAM set string index